 12. Rudder Angle Indicator

-Rudder angle indicator, as the name indicates, provide the angle of the rudder.
-The display is provided on bridge to control the rate of turn and rudder angle of the ship.
+Rudder angle indicator, as the name indicates, provides the angle of the rudder.
+The display is provided on the navigation bridge equipment console so that the ship navigation officer can control the rate of turn and rudder angle of the ship.
+The indication is also provided in the bridge wing and engine control room.

 Related Read: How Does A Rudder Help In Turning A Ship?